-For respondents that have ever consumed alcohol, ask Q. 1111 to determine on how many days in the last month they had at least one drink of alcohol and record their answer in the space provided.
-If they did not have any alcoholic drinks in the last month, skip to Q. 1113.
+For respondents that have ever consumed alcohol, ask Q. 1111 to determine on how many days in the last month they had an alcoholic drink and record their answer in the space provided.
+If they did not drink alcohol in the last month, select code '00' and skip to Q. 1113.
 If she says she drank most days, select code '95' for EVERY DAY/ALMOST EVERY DAY.

 In Q. 1112, ask the respondent on the days when she drank alcohol, how many drinks she usually had per day.
 A standard drink is the amount of alcohol contained in standard glasses of beer, wine, and spirits.
+Use the showcard to show the respondent pictures of sizes of standard drinks.
+If the respondent indicates she only had had less than one standard drink (for example, a few sips of beer) select code '00' for LESS THAN ONE STANDARD DRINK.

-Q. 1113: PROBLEM IN GETTING MEDICAL TREATMENT
+O. 1113: PROBLEM IN GETTING MEDICAL TREATMENT